DutchJavaDev/LibreBeats/README.md

 cd src/frontend
 flutter pub get
 flutter run \
-  --dart-define=LIBREBEATS_DEV_EMAIL=you@example.com \
-  --dart-define=LIBREBEATS_DEV_PASSWORD=yourpassword \
   --dart-define=LIBREBEATS_SEED_URLS=https://your-server.example.com \
   --dart-define=LIBREBEATS_SEED_KEYS=sb_publishable_yourkey
 ```

-The dart-defines hold the dev login and the first-run server seed, so nothing sensitive lives in source.
-After the first run servers are managed in settings.
+The dart-defines hold the first-run server seed.
+No login ships in the app: the sign-in account is set up in settings on first run (a default login plus per-server overrides), can arrive via a QR scan, or can be baked into local dev builds with a git-ignored `env.json`.
 More in [`src/frontend/README.md`](src/frontend/README.md).

 ## Roadmap